drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 ---
 TENANT_ALIASES
 ---
-"ALIAS", "ID"
+"TYPE", "ALIAS", "ID"
 ---
-"id:tenant1", "tenant1"
+"id", "tenant1", "tenant1"
-"id:tenant2", "tenant1"
+"id", "tenant2", "tenant1"
 ~~~

 Note that this would only be used when looking up a tenant.
 When a tenant is directly referenced only `tenant1` would
 work.
 Also, would the lookup process return `tenant1` in both cases.

+#### Alias conflicts

+Creating those unique aliases might create conflicts.
+These conflicts are expected and operations creating conflicts
+will be rejected by the system.

+For example: Creating a device `d1` and creating a device `d2` with a unique username of `d1` would cause a conflict.
+So it is not possible to add a unique username of `d2` that already is used otherwise in the system.

+As devices are unique within the scope of a tenant, tenants are unique in the scope of an instance.
+So more care has
+to be taken defining aliases for tenants as that may block others from using the ID.

+For example: A tenant of "Bar Inc" could create a trust anchor for `O=Foo Inc`, blocking "Foo Inc" from creating an
+appropriate trust anchor.
+There are two possible solutions for this:

+1) An approval process is used to ensure that a trust anchor only gets activated (and thus the alias created) after
+   a manual control of the trust anchor.
+2) A dedicated instance is used so that a user can self manage all aspects of the tenant configuration.

 #### More alias examples

 ##### Example #1: Custom endpoint hostname

 A tenant is configured with a dedicated hostname: `mqtt.my.corp`.
-That would result in an additional ID like:
+That would result in an additional alias:

-* `host:mytt.my.corp`.
+* `mytt.my.corp`.

 ##### Example #2: Device subject name

 A device's certificate has a subject name of `CN=device1,O=Foo,OU=Bar`.
-That would result in the additional ID:
+That would result in the additional alias:

-* `cert/subjectDn:CN=device1,O=Foo,OU=Bar`
+* `CN=device1,O=Foo,OU=Bar`

+**Note:** The alias would be case-sensitive.

 ##### Example #3: Unique device username

 Assuming you have a device with id `device1`, a username/password secret of `foo/bar` and a unique username/password
-of `user1/pass`, then the device would have the following IDs:
+of `user1/pass`, then the device would have the following aliases:

-* `id:device1`
+* `device1`
-* `username:user1`
+* `user1`

-**Note:** The combination `foo/bar` does not manifest as an ID, as it is a non-unique username/password credential
+**Note:** The combination `foo/bar` does not manifest as an alias, as it is a non-unique username/password credential
 specific to this device.

 ### Credentials / Secrets